 Jig fishing has become in recent years one of the star modalities of sport fishing around the world, although it originally comes from Japan.
-From WeFish we tell you everything you need to know to get started in jig fishing: Technique, materials, species to catch, tips… Don’t miss it!
+From WeFish we tell you everything you need to know to get started in jig fishing: Technique, materials, species to catch, tips… We also have a surprise at the end of the post.
+Don’t miss it!

 Jig fishing or jigging comes from the word ‘jig’, the lures used for this modality, which imitate the vertical movement of a fish when it goes up to the surface (hence it’s also called vertical fishing).
 This type of fishing will allow us to catch a large number and variety of fish.